orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 > The consensus algorithm decides a new term (block height) starts, probably after the last block was committed.

 * Assumes the block height for the upcoming round is known.
-* Get the previous committed block pair data by calling `BlockStorage.GetTransactionsHeaderAndProof` and `BlockStorage.GetResultsHeaderAndProof`.
+* Get the previous committed block pair data by calling `BlockStorage.GetTransactionsBlockHeader` and `BlockStorage.GetResultsBlockHeader`.
   * It is recommanded to cache the previously committed block data in order to prevent fetching the data.
 * Calculate the shared `random_seed` for the upcoming block.
 Use the same `random_seed` for both committees.
 * Get a sorted list of committee members for the upcoming transaction block (ordering phase) by calling `ConsensusBuilder.RequestOrderingCommittee`.
 * Get a sorted list of committee members for the upcoming results block (execution validation phase) by calling `ConsensusBuilder.RequestValidationCommittee`.